zoffixznet/perl6.party/post/IRC-Client-Perl-6-Multi-Server-IRC-Module.md

 ![](/assets/pics/irc-bot/debug-output2.png)

-All of `IRC::Client`'s events—including custom plugin-emitted events—have
-`irc-` prefix, so you can freely define auxiliary methods in your plugin, without worrying about conflicting with event handlers.
+All of `IRC::Client`'s events have `irc-` prefix, so you can freely define auxiliary methods in your plugin, without worrying about conflicting with event handlers.
 Speaking of emitting things...

 ## Keep 'Em Commin'